Mahamaham stampede

-The Tank and the Mahamaham festival
+Background

 The Tank is located in the heart of Kumbakonam town.
 It covers an area of 6.2 acres and is trapezoidal in shape.
 The tank is surrounded by 16 small Mandapams (shrines) and has 21 wells inside the tank.
 The names of the wells carry the name of Hindu god Shiva or that of Rivers of India.
 Govinda Dikshitar, the chieftain of Ragunatha Nayak of Thanjavur, constructed the sixteen Mandapams and stone steps around this tank.